dirkroorda/laf-fabric/docs/about-laf-fabric.rst

 API completion
 --------------
-Many reasonable candidates for an API have not yet been implemented.
+Many reasonable candidates for an API have not yet been implemented or exposed [#api].
 Basically we have only:

 *node iterator*
     iterator that produces nodes in the order by which they are anchored to the primary data (which are linearly ordered).